 Unity in Diversity

-Parishioners in our churches come from many different backgrounds, experiences, and family histories.
-They are inspired to grow in their faith in the beauty and theological richness of our Byzantine Catholic way of worship.
-A way of worship that is distinct in its Eastern spiritual focus and character but in unity with the Catholic Church.
-And this is what makes us one faith community — one family of believers — no matter who we are or where our grandparents came from.
+Today, parishioners in our churches are from remarkably different ethnic backgrounds, experiences, and family histories.
+While many of our church members had ancestors who came from the Carpatho-Rusyn region (Ruthenian), our church family today is much more diverse.
+Our parishioners are unified more by our Byzantine spirituality than by ethnic origin.
+Together, they are inspired to journey in their faith in the beauty and theological richness of the Byzantine Church.
+This is what makes our parish and other Eastern Rite Churches a shared faith community — a family of believers — no matter who we are or where our grandparents came from.

-The expressed form of our liturgical services, what makes us unique, does have qualities derived from our Eastern European history.
-These qualities identify us as Byzantine Catholics and enhance our worship in ways to be treasured, as these are undeniably part of who we are.
+The expressed form of our Eastern Rite liturgical services, what makes us unique, does retain many influences derived from our Eastern European history.
+These qualities form us as Byzantine Catholics and enhance our worship, as these are undeniably part of our continuing history.

-- One of the many things found in Byzantine Catholic churches is a love of God and understanding of theology often expressed through symbols.
+- One of the many things found in Eastern Churches is a love of God and understanding of theology often expressed through symbols.
 Symbols are a concrete way we imbue meaning (of what we believe) to everything we experience through our senses.

 Symbols are seen throughout biblical scripture, and point to revelations of Truth.
 The symbolic reference of Jesus as the sacrificial Lamb, the fulfillment of Old Testament prophecy in the historical facts of the New Testament, is one clear illustration.
 But symbols aren’t limited to what is experienced only in a religious or church setting.
 When we bless food at Easter in the traditional manner inherited from our ancestors, we carry faith symbols into our homes, sharing our lived beliefs with our family and friends.